CodeWizard-1/booking_hotel/README.md

 ### Typography
 I chose the Roboto and Lato fonts from Google Fonts for the project.
-Roboto with a weight of 300 gives a modern and lightweight appearance, ensuring good readability.
-Lato (weights 300 and 700) provides versatility and the ability to emphasize different parts of the content.
+Roboto gives a modern and lightweight appearance, ensuring good readability.
+Lato provides versatility and the ability to emphasize different parts of the content.
 These fonts convey modernity and professionalism, which is important for a hotel booking website.

 ### Colour Scheme
 I chose blue, light blue, and white for my project.
 Blue for trust and professionalism, light blue for calmness and comfort, and white for cleanliness and clarity.
 These colors create a pleasant and professional atmosphere, which is important for a hotel booking website.